Thursday, December 19, 2024

 In the years bracketing 1500, at the very end of the Middle Ages are images that directly link the Tree of Jesse with the Annunciation, as for example, this image attributed to the Master of the Older Prayer Book of Maximilian I.

-Master of the Old Prayer Book of Maximilian I
+Master of the Old Prayer Book of Maximilian I, The Annunciation surrounded by a Jesse Tree

 From the Breviary of Eleanor of Portugal